• Skip to main content

 Newer water softeners and acid neutralizers have the bypass built into the back of the control valve.

-This is the Service Position.
+The image on the far left marked as IN Service is the service position.
 Notice that the bypass valves are in line with the pipes.
-This is how the valves should look when the unit is being used.
+This is how the valves should look when the unit is being used…

-This is the Bypass Position.
+The image on the right marked as NOT In Service is the bypass position.
 Notice that the bypass valves are perpendicular to the pipes.
-This is how the valves should look when the unit is bypassed.
+This is how the valves should look when the unit is bypassed…

 The purpose of a three-valve bypass system is to allow a piece of equipment to be isolated, while still allowing water in the hours should an emergency with that equipment happen.